 You can blow the whistle on any underpayment of taxes, intentional or not.
 However, only reports of underpayments of taxes of over $2 million are automatically eligible for the program.
 For lesser amounts, any reward is at the sole discretion of the IRS.
 Common methods of illegal tax avoidance include underreporting of income, overstating of deductions, hiding of assets, false recordkeeping, keeping multiple sets of books, misusing trusts, stock fraud, or improperly shifting assets offshore to avoid tax.

-How to become an IRS whistleblower
+How can I become an IRS whistleblower?

 To maximize your reward, it’s best to obtain a paper trail of the tax fraud (without breaking the law yourself).
 If you are partially responsible for the fraud, it’s very important to protect yourself legally when reporting the complaint: the IRS will most likely discover your role, so legal advice is critical to protecting yourself and ensuring you obtain any reward due to you.
 Declarations to the whistleblower office are given under penalty of perjury, so accuracy is important as well.